yegor256/at/README.md

 [2.20] Never test private or protected object methods.

-[2.21] Close resources after use, like files and sockets.
+[2.21] Close resources after use, such as files and sockets.

 [2.22] Don't write feature code that is only used in tests.